Five Best CFast Card Readers for Faster Transfer Speeds

 5. Rocketek CFast 2.0 Card Reader and SATA Adapter

-The Rocketek card reader uses USB 3.0 connectivity, with maximum transfer speeds up to 500MB/s for CFast 2.0 cards.
+The Rocketek card reader uses USB 3.0 connectivity, with maximum transfer speeds of up to 500MB/s for CFast 2.0 cards.
 It does not include Thunderbolt 3 support.
 With the USB 3.0 connection, you may get transfer speeds up to 80MB/s.

 Pros